dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/2-quick-setup.md

 To test your new flow, create a new branch in the dbt Cloud IDE then add a new file or modify an existing one.
 Commit it, then create a new Pull Request (not a draft).
 Within a few seconds, you’ll see a new check appear in your git provider.

-## Collaborate without conflicts

-Things to keep in mind when developing:
+## Things to keep in mind

-- If you commit new code while a CI run based on older code is in progress, it will be automatically canceled and replaced with the fresh code.
+- If you make a new commit while a CI run based on older code is in progress, it will be automatically canceled and replaced with the fresh code.
 - An unlimited number of CI jobs can run at once.
 If 10 developers all commit code to different PRs at the same time, each person will get their own schema containing their changes.
 Once each PR is merged, dbt Cloud will drop that schema.
 - CI jobs will never block a production run.